 Steve Jobs once said, “Your time is limited, so don’t waste it living someone else’s life, have the courage to follow your heart.”

-So on Thanksgiving day 2009 I started a journey to reach out to the most interesting people I could find and listen to their stories.
-From senators to criminals (is this redundant) from the homeless to billionaires from a monk to a space shuttle commander from a cancer patient to an astrologer I asked them to tell me stories of trust.
-I enjoyed doing it… no, I loved doing it.
-The tour ended August 22nd 2012 on my 50th birthday.
-It may not have changed the world, but it certainly changed me.
-I met courageous people who shared important lessons.
-Those lessons will be the core philosophies behind the new Trust Center being established in Pennsylvania.
-It will be a learning and conference center where people can come together to turn their most difficult problems into opportunities.
+On Thanksgiving Day 2009, I started a journey to reach out to the most interesting people I could find and ask these questions, and listen to their stories.
+From senators to criminals, from the homeless to billionaires, from a monk to a space shuttle commander, from a cancer patient to an astrologer I asked them to tell their stories of trust and betrayal.
+What surprised me was how much I enjoyed doing this work … well actually, I loved doing it.
+To me, it felt like I was working on the most important issue in the world.